-- Clear the NVMREGS bit of the NVMCON1 register if the user intends to access PFM locations, or set NMVREGS if the user intends to access User ID, or Configuration locations. - 2.
-Write the desired address into the NVMADRH:NVMADRL register pair (Table 13-2). - 3.
-Set the RD bit of the NVMCON1 register to initiate the read.
+- Clear the NVMREGS bit of the NVMCON1 register if the user intends to access the program memory locations, or set NMVREGS if the user intends to access User ID, or Configuration locations. - Write the desired address into the NVMADRH:NVMADRL register pair (Table 13-2). - Set the RD bit of the NVMCON1 register to initiate the read.